RunOnYourOwn/TurfTrack/docs/status.md

 - Weather data is now robustly deduplicated and scheduled for daily updates
 - System is ready for further analytics and user-facing features
+- Task status API endpoints are now exposed and ready for frontend integration